Mathrubhumi Azhchappathippu: History

-Content and Format
+Content and format

 Mathrubhumi Illustrated is published weekly and is one of the top circulating literary magazines in the Indian State of Kerala consisting of Malayalam short stories, novels, travel diaries, interviews, and editorials.
 Mathrubhumi states that their weekly publication “is the mirror image of Malayalam literature” and strives to showcase “Kerala’s intellectual depth”.
 Book reviews have been a mainstay of the publication since its inception, having ‘best book’ and ‘best author’ awards given out annually.
 Special editions of the magazine are also released on occasion with the most recent edition, Mathrubhumi at 100 years, celebrating the centenary of the Mathrubhumi company in March 2022.

 Mathrubhumi Illustrated Weekly also publishes comic strips in a serialised format.
 The magazine published the nation’s first graphic novel.
 Keralan filmmaker, comic artist, and painter G. Aravindan issued a comic strip called Cheriya Manushyarum, Valiya Lokavam translating to ‘Small Men and the Big World’ in the weekly magazine.
 The piece was published in a serialised format from 1961 to 1973.
 It’s considered India’s first graphic novel and also “the first time the Malayali reader sensed time in a cartoon strip” according to Indian billionaire and business leader Kris Gopalakrishnan.

 Interviews in the magazine often focus on literary and political figures from Kerala and the surrounding Indian regions.
 Most interviews explore political issues whilst profiling a notable individual who presents their view on the matter.
 For example, Mathrubhumi Illustrated Weekly’s interview with central secretariat member of the Dalit Human Rights Movement, Seleena Prakkanam, investigates struggles with leadership in Indian politics and caste issues.
 Interviews like this one have been a central feature of the publication.

 Controversies

-Child Marriage in Muslim Kerala Commmunities
+Child marriage among Kerala Muslim communities

 In 2013, the magazine played a significant role in making. public and publishing criticisms of child marriage in Kerala and the surrounding regions.
 Academic articles like Haneefa’s ‘Reflections on the Relationship between Child Marriage and Higher Education of Muslim Women in South Malabar’ (2013) brought the alarming rate of child marriage in Muslim Indian communities to light, exposing fundamentalist religious communities' treatment of young women in particular.
 The Journal was most concerned with the lower rate of education among young women who wed when they were children.
 Mathrubhumi’s articles ‘Muslim Penkuttilakkku Vendi Oru Abhyarthana’ and ‘Anungalude Indiayile Pennungalude Kalyanam’ both published in 2013 are cited extensively in the article and as texts that brought the issue to light in the region.
 Muslim communities argued that Mathrubhumi Illustrated Weekly infringed on their religious freedoms and protested the articles.
-However, despite much criticism and controversy from a still very traditionalist India, the Exposés were not removed.
-The dissatisfaction with the weekly literary magazine among Indian Muslims caused by this issue led to their next controversy in 2018 being all the more potent.